 - Introducing fish into areas where restoration has occurred or fish passage barriers have been addressed

-See the Hatchery-Associated Project Guiding Principles for criteria for other types of projects, as well as guiding principles on which projects will be evaluated.
+See the Hatchery-Associated Project Guiding Principles (in revision for 2020) for criteria for other types of projects, as well as guiding principles on which projects will be evaluated.

 - Forms and Documents

 Tacoma Power is revising application materials and applicant guidance to improve support for project proponents in the next grant round.